 Guest post courtesy of Pick Pet Vacuum

 Laminate wood floors are an affordable alternative to hardwood flooring.
-Nowadays, you get laminate floors imitating different types of wood such as oak, hickory, and heartwood pine to exotics such as tigerwood and prado.
-You can even get rustic and antiquated versions that seem like they were laid centuries ago.
+Nowadays, you get laminate floors that look like different types of wood such as oak, hickory, and heartwood pine to exotics such as tigerwood and prado, but for cheaper than the real thing.

-Laminate wood floors are easy to install over most types of flooring and require no nailing or gluing as the edges and ends are designed to snap together.
-The wear layer of the laminate floor is extremely tough and easy to clean.
-However, if laminate wood floors are not cleaned the right way, they can wear down and need replacement, unlike natural wood floors.
+Laminate wood floors are easy to install and clean, which is another reason for their popularity.
+That being said, if laminate wood floors are not cleaned the right way, they can wear down and need replacement, just like natural wood floors.